 Do not feel bad!
 There are many ways we can fix our relationship with social media and limit our social media usage if needed.

-- – Seek out other forms of fun!
-Explore different ways to move your body, learn a new recipe
+Seek out other forms of fun!
+Explore different ways to move your body, read, listen to a podcast, join a group, or learn a new recipe.

 It all comes down to how much social media you consume and how you use social media.
 Keep in mind positive boundaries to prevent the negative effects of social media.